DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

 Local authority (LA)
 : Local govaernment administration, when a school converts to an academy the local authority needs to be involved so that things like land and finances can pass to the new trust that is taking on the academy.

-Local authority information template
+Local authority information template (LA proforma)
 : This template is sent to the local authority right at the beginning of the conversion process.
 The LA is expected to fill it out and send it back to the delivery officer.
 The delivery officer will use the information from the LA to make sure the information provided by the school is correct.

 Local authority maintained school (LA maintained school) : Maintained schools are those that are funded and controlled by the local education authority.

 Land questionnaire
-: This should be filled out by the school or trust's solicitors to establish how the school's land is currently managed and how it will transfer from the local authority to the trust.
+: This should be filled out by the school or trust's solicitors to establish how the school's land is currently managed and how it will transfer from the local authority or owner of the land to the trust.
 It needs to be completed in after the HTB meeting when the conversion has been approved.

 ## M

 Multi-academy trust (MAT)
 : An trust that has an agreement in place with DfE to run more than one academy

-MAT/sponsor template
+MAT or sponsor template
 : This is a document that contains information about a trust.
 It includes infromation like the trust's finances, people within the trust and any risks and issues with the trust.
 It is maintained by a Trust Relationship Manager.

 ## P

+Pre and post HTB
+: There are two stages to our conversion service.
+Pre HTB is everything that happens from when the school sends in their application form up until the HTB meeting.

+Post HTB is everything that happens from when the conversion gets approved at HTB up until when the school converts to an academy.
+The whole process can take up to 6 months.

+Pre and post HTB can also be called pre and post AO (academt order).

 Project lead (PL)
 : Project leads handle the internal application for schools converting to academies, academies transfering to another trust and significant change applications.
 They are the lead contact for schools and trusts throughout the conversion process.